joric/bluetosis/README.md

 ## Precompiled Firmware

-* Download the latest .hex file from the [releases section](https://github.com/joric/mitosis-bluetooth/releases).
+Download the latest .hex file from the [releases section](https://github.com/joric/mitosis-bluetooth/releases).
-* Download softdevice s130 2.0.1 from the [Nordic site](https://www.nordicsemi.com/eng/nordic/Products/nRF51822/S130-SD-v2/53724).
+You need to flash the right half only (the left one uses stock Mitosis firmware).

-This fimware uses SDK 12.0.3 because it's the latest SDK with nRF51822 support.
+Firmware does NOT come with the softdevice because it would violate Nordic redistribution terms.
-You need to flash the right half only (the left one remains stock Mitosis firmware).
+Download softdevice s130 2.0.1 from the [Nordic site](https://www.nordicsemi.com/eng/nordic/Products/nRF51822/S130-SD-v2/53724)
-Firmware could NOT be distributed (or merged) with softdevice (s130 2.0.1) because it violates Nordic redistribution terms, so flash softdevice first (the same way as firmware, but you need to do it just once).
+and flash it the same way as firmware (you need to do it just once).

 ## Default Layout (Mitosis-BT)